Nairobi, Kenya

 Local Payment Customs and Tipping Practices:

-- Cash is widely used, but credit cards are accepted in upscale establishments.
+- Payment: Cash is widely used in Nairobi, but credit cards are accepted in upscale establishments.

-- Visa fees: Check visa requirements and fees before arrival.
+- Visa fees: Check visa requirements and fees before your trip.

 - Health insurance: Consider travel insurance that covers medical expenses.